Figurative Structures

 1999 – Present

 The work maintains rigorous formal discipline—controlled lighting, reductive composition, and strategic abstraction.
 This approach deliberately counters the nude’s conventional associations: while the unclothed figure typically invites narrative projection—psychological, erotic, or personal—the systematic elimination of facial identity, contextual cues, and expressive gesture redirects perception toward structural investigation.
 The body becomes perceivable not as individual flesh but as architecture—universal form where mass, tension, and spatial relationships achieve resolution.
-The work invites formal engagement rather than surface reading.
+The work invites formal engagement rather than interpretive reading.

 CONDITIONALS